LibrePlanet 2019 Call for Sessions

 Language is an important way to show commitment to computer user freedom.
 In your proposals and your presentation, please use terms like "free software" and "GNU/Linux" and avoid phrases like "open source."

-While we do not provide honorariums for our speakers, speakers attend gratis and are eligible to apply for travel scholarships.
+While we do not provide honorariums for our speakers, speakers attend gratis and are eligible to apply for travel assistance.
 So yes, please submit a proposal even if you live far away and aren't sure you can afford a plane ticket!
-Everyone who has submitted a proposal, will receive an email notification when the travel scholarship application opens.